go101/go101/UPDATES.md

 ### 1.13.c (2019/Sep/25)

-* remove <a href="https://go101.org/article/panic-and-recover-more.html#recover-order">the section containing a stupid code mistake</a> in the "The Right Places to Call the recover Function" article.
+* remove the section containing a stupid code mistake from the "The Right Places to Call the recover Function" article.

 ### 1.13.b (2019/Sep/19)